-A story from our 18th Southern Music Issue: Visions of the Blues.
+Notes on the songs from our 18th Southern Music Issue CD: Visions of the Blues.

 As we conceived of this issue, we sought a model for our task.
 (Metaphor, after all, is a hallmark of great blues.)
 The natural impulse behind this work, music writing—blues music writing, no less—points to the image of the lantern: illuminator, bringing light to darkened places.
 But a more appropriate one here is the prism: refractor, dispersing pure light to reveal the color spectrum.

 When I was growing up here in the 1980s, the larger world told us we had nothing to be proud of.
 As Eastern Kentuckians, we knew better.
 We had our people, our work ethic, and our land.
 And we had our internationally known musicians: Loretta Lynn, Tom T. Hall, Jean Ritchie, Patty Loveless, Dwight Yoakam, many others.
 In our little corner of Southeastern Kentucky, we had the Phipps Family—lesser known but still a great source of pride for us.

 Maybe the least expected of the factors that went into making ska in those years, and the one many would argue that most nearly approached it in sound, leading most directly to its birth, came not from Jamaica at all, or even from the Caribbean, but from West Tennessee, and more specifically from South Memphis, and more specifically than that, from the band called the Beale Streeters, and most specifically of all from the right hand of their pianist and sometime singer-songwriter, a Memphis native named Rosco Gordon.

 A Points South essay from the South Carolina Music Issue.